-In the 15 years since Donna founded the Peter Pan Center, she has created a specific niche for children and teens who have mild to moderate social challenges.
-While we have a wide range of cognitive profiles and learning styles, most of our friends have little or only mild difficulty accessing academic curriculum at school.
-Our programs are heavily language-based, so children and teens must have good receptive and expressive language skills and be able to participate individually and safely in a group of 10-12 peers.
+In the 16 years since Donna founded the Peter Pan Center, she has created a specific niche for children and teens who have mild to moderate social challenges.
+While we have a wide range of cognitive profiles and learning styles, most of our participants have little or only mild difficulty accessing academic curriculum at school.
+Our programs are heavily language-based, so children and teens must have good receptive and expressive language skills and be able to participate individually and safely in a group of 8-12 peers.
 Children and teens must be interested in socializing and and making friends for our coaching approach to be effective.

-Our social skills education programs are drop-off and offer purposeful unstructured time using our unique in-the-moment coaching model to replicate the times of day that are the most challenging: recess, lunch etc. You can think of our programs very much like a socially supported recess or after school activity as children and teens are coached and guided in their peer interactions.
+Our social skills education programs are drop-off and offer purposeful unstructured time using our unique in-the-moment coaching model to replicate the times of day that are the most challenging: recess, lunch etc. You can think of our programs very much like a socially supported indoor recess or after school activity as children and teens are coached and guided in their peer interactions.
 We do have a parent waiting area should you prefer to stay close by.